LeOS-GSI/microg/README.md

-This is a community supported repo to support integration of [microG](https://microg.org/) with RattlesnakeOS.
+This is a community supported repo to support integration of [microG](https://microg.org/) with LeOS.